Papacy during the Reformation: Reformation

 In calling the pope the "antichrist," the early Lutherans stood in a tradition that reached back into the eleventh century.
 Not only dissidents and heretics but even saints had called the bishop of Rome the "antichrist" when they wished to castigate his abuse of power.

 The four most important traditions to emerge directly from the reformation were the Lutheran tradition, the Reformed/Calvinist/Presbyterian tradition, the Anabaptist tradition, and the Anglican tradition.
 Subsequent Protestant traditions generally trace their roots back to these initial four schools of the Reformation.
-It also led to the Counter Reformation within the Roman Catholic Church.
+It also led to the Catholic or Counter Reformation within the Roman Catholic Church.
 Lutherans, Reformed, Anabaptists, and Methodists all included references to the Papacy as the Antichrist in their confessions of faith: